 Saga Countrywide Hospital List - a document Saga publishes which lists the hospitals, day-patient units and scanning centres in the United Kingdom covered by the policy.
 The facilities listed may change from time to time so you should always check with us before arranging treatment.

-If you have opted for Fixed Fast Track, the Saga Countrywide Hospital List does not apply and we must help you choose where your treatment takes place.
+If you have opted for Guided Care, the Saga Countrywide Hospital List does not apply and we will support you to choose where your treatment takes place.